canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 Because the scope of the `{{#each}}` block is `items`, we can reference the `name` and `price` properties of `items` directly&mdash;i.e, we don't need to write `{{items.name}}` or `{{items.price}}`, we can just write `{{name}}` or `{{price}}`.

-<a name="sections"></a>
-## Sections
-Finally, sections are execution blocks.
-They define an object context within which we can access an object’s properties without having to use dot notation.
-Including a section in a template reduces the amount of typing you are required to do and reduces the possibility for error as well.
-The example above contains a section, the `order` section.
-Sections begin with `{{#with ...}}` and end with `{{/with}}`.

-The section key should map to either an object or an array.

 <a name="conditionallogic"></a>
 ## Conditional Logic